adarshkumarsingh83/jmri-cmri/APPLICATIONS/Pca9685-Common-Annod-Cathod-Led/README.md

 ### for common cathod
 * take the pin 0...n yellow pin from pca9685 board and connect to the long legs of common cathod led
-* take the vcc from the other end of the pca9685 and connect to the long leg of the common anode led
+* take the gnd from the other end of the pca9685 and connect to the long leg of the common anode led

 ### Configuration in Config.h